patnr/TPFA-ResSim/README.md

 Prerequisites: Python `>= 3.7` with a
 virtual environment from `conda` or `venv` or `virtualenv`, etc...

-### Either: As package
+### *Either*: As dependency

 `pip install git+https://github.com/patnr/TPFA-ResSim.git`

-*NB*: This will install it somewhere "hidden" among your other python packages, and so isn't great if you want to play around with the model.
+*NB*: This will install it somewhere "hidden" among your other python packages, intended for use but not modification.
-For that, install as described below.
+If you rather want want to play around with the model, install as follows.

-### OR: For development
+### *OR*: For development

-Clone this repo, `cd` into it, then to `pip install -e .`
+Clone this repo, `cd` into it, then do `pip install -e .`

-Alternatively, *if you really want to*, you could get [poetry](https://python-poetry.org/) and then do `poetry install` which will also install some extra tools, and the very same dev.\ environment that I used.
+Alternatively, *if you really want to*, you could get [poetry](https://python-poetry.org/) and then do `poetry install` which will also install some extra tools, and the very same dev-environment that I used.

 #### Examples